 Intel reported modest growth in line with expectations in a tough PC environment, posting a YoY revenue increase of US$26mn, or just 1% growth in Q3'13.
 A 4% increase in average selling prices in their PC Client and Data Center Groups attributed to this gain.
 However, unit sales in both groups were down by roughly 4%.
 Gross margin decreased by US$101mn, or 1%, compared to Q3’12 (62.4% vs 63.3%).
 The decline was due in part to higher factory start-up costs for the next-generation 14nm process technology.

-Worldwide semiconductor manufacturing equipment spending is projected to total US$35.8bn in 2013, a 5.5% decline from 2012 spending of US$37.8bn.
-Capital spending is also forecast to decrease by 3.5% in 2013 as major producers remain cautious in the face of market weakness.
+Worldwide semiconductor manufacturing equipment spending is projected to total US$34.6bn in 2013, an 8.5% decline from 2012 spending of US$37.8bn, according to Gartner.
+Capital spending is expected to decrease 6.8% in 2013, due to diminishing 28nm investment from a softening in the mobile market.3

 The continued weak semiconductor market conditions generated downward pressure on new equipment purchases in Q3’13.
 However, semiconductor equipment quarterly revenue is beginning to improve, and positive movement in the book-to-bill ratio indicated that spending for equipment will pick up in the remainder of 2013.
 Spending will follow a generally increasing pattern in all sectors throughout the rest of the forecast period.4

 In 2013, the wafer fab equipment (WFE) picture is one of continuous QoQ growth as major manufacturers come out of a period of high inventories and a generally weak semiconductor market.
 Early in the year, the book-to-bill ratio passed 1-to-1 for the first time in months, signaling that the need for new equipment is strengthening as the demand for leading-edge devices improves.